What's the difference between spots and acne?

 What is acne?

-Acne is a skin condition that can cause pimples (pustules), red spots (papules), whiteheads, blackheads and cysts on the face and body.
+Acne is a very common skin condition that can cause pimples (pustules), red spots (papules), whiteheads, blackheads and cysts on the face and body.

 Acne is caused when tiny holes in the skin, known as hair follicles, become blocked.
 This can be caused by excess oil and when C.acnes (a form of bacteria) contaminate and infect the plugged follicles.
-We’ve got more information on what causes acne for those interested in the finer details.
+Find out more about what acne is and what causes it.

 Acne impacts roughly 80% of adolescents and young adults.
-You are far from alone.
+So, you are far from alone.

 These (and blackheads) are on the mild side of the acne spectrum.
 Whiteheads are a non-inflammatory type of acne, which generally means they are not painful and do not cause swelling.
 Medical folk sometimes refer to them as closed comedones.
 They generally look like white spots or bumps.